ayusek/ada-compiler/3addrcode/readme.txt

 Ranges :
 Ranges are specifies as expression .. expression
 Only numerical ranges are allowed
+Reverse keyword can be used to invert the range specification

 operators:
-The two types must be same on the two sides of the operators
+The two types must be same on the two sides of the operators. ada also does not do any type casting in general.

+Not Handled:
+Pragma's - They are compiler derivatives, I was not able to understand them

 Stuff Handled:
 Variable Declaration
 Expression Declaration
-Type Declaration
 Procedure Declaration
 Statement Declaration
 Procedure Calling
 type checking
+Type/Subtype Declaration

 Temperory variables:
-Their lexemes are of the format of t. where . is a number
+Their lexemes are of the format of _t. where . is a number

-Arrays:

-I am assuming an integral range

 Logical Operators:
 XOR is a logical operator in ada , I have removed it